 Construct algorithms using design paradigms like divide and conquer, greedy and dynamic programming for a given problem.
 (CO4)

 Infer when a design scenario requires the application of the different algorithm design paradigms.
 (CO5)

-Analyze how the performance of an algorithm is affected based on the chains of data structures the algorithm uses (COS)
+Analyze how the performance of an algorithm is affected based on Analyze the choice of data structures the algorithm uses.
+(CO6)